Ibrahim al Kashif

-Ibrahim al Kashif (إبراهيم الكاشف, born 1915 in Wad Madani, Sudan, deceased in September 1969) was the most popular Sudanese singer between the end of World War II and the independence of Sudan in 1956.
+Ibrahim al Kashif (إبراهيم الكاشف, born 1915 in Wad Madani, Sudan, died in September 1969) was one of the most popular and influential Sudanese singers between the end of World War II and the independence of Sudan in 1956.
 His innovative style developed out of Haqeebah Music, and he added a string section as well as other Western musical instruments to the traditional Sudanese percussion or Arabic oud.
-Because of these innovations and his choice of poetic or patriotic lyrics, he was later called the "Father of modern Singing in Sudan".
+Because of these innovations and his choice of poetic or patriotic lyrics, he was later dubbed the "Father of modern Singing in Sudan".

 Musical style

 According to an article in Middle East Eye online magazine, Ibrahim al Kashif's song Write to Me Darling is set to the lyrics of the poem Letters, written by Sudanese poet Abed Abdel Rahman.
 After a long instrumental introduction of string instruments, percussion, oud and Western instruments like the flute, al Kashif sings about the narrator and his beloved, who had drifted apart: